mittwald/mstudio-ext-proxy/README.md

 The following environment variables can be used to modify this proxy's behaviour:

 - `PORT` is the port that the HTTP proxy should listen on.
 If omitted, this will default to `8000`.
-- `MONGODB_URI` is the URI for a MongoDB connection.
+- `MITTWALD_EXT_PROXY_MONGODB_URI` is the URI for a MongoDB connection.
 Used to store active extension instances and sessions.
 - `MITTWALD_EXT_PROXY_SECRET` is the secret used for signing JWTs that are passed to the upstream application. **If omitted, this service will not start**.
 - `MITTWALD_EXT_PROXY_STATIC_PASSWORD` defines a static password that can be used to bypass the mStudio authentication by navigating to the `/mstudio/auth/password` endpoint.
 If this variable is omitted, that endpoint will not be available.
 - `MITTWALD_EXT_PROXY_CONTEXT` can be used to enable development mode (by setting it to `dev`).
 In development, secure cookies are not enforced, and the `/mstudio/auth/fake` endpoint is available.